-I don’t know about you, but I need my pets, two cats who are pushing ten years old.
-These days they sleep a lot, especially when the temperature is below zero.
-But seven years ago when my husband died, they were there for me, big time—along with my family and friends, of course.
-And that’s the point—they are part of my family, they never fail me.
+I don’t know about you, but I need my pets, two cats who are pushing eleven years old.
+These days they sleep a lot.
+But eight years ago when my husband died, they were there for me, big time, along with my family and friends, of course.
+Matter of fact, they are part of my family, they never fail me.

 Mr. Baggins, Fina’s cat in Too Quiet In Brooklyn, is based on my door opener.
 The fictional character, Mr. B appeared one day in the garden of the family’s townhouse on Henry Street in Brooklyn Heights.
 That was long ago, long before Fina’s story starts.
 Her mother scooped him up, took him inside, and he became the family pet.
 Years passed with lots of changes in Fina’s life, but Mr. Baggins remains, the hopeful, playful, loving part of her.
 He’s her comfort zone, the éminence grise of the Fina Fitzgibbons mystery series.